 Most people say the highlight of Grand Canyon West is the Grand Canyon Skywalk, a glass bridge that lets you walk 4000 feet above the canyon floor.
 It’s also the closest to Las Vegas making it an easy day trip.

 For us, our favorite spot was Guano Point.
 The views on the skywalk weren’t that impressive compared to the surrounding areas, plus we weren’t allowed to take our own photos on it.
-We checked out their photos, which were garbage and not worth paying for (hopefully, they hired a new photographer by now).
-The experience felt like a waste, but we went so that Jacob’s grandma could experience it.

 The South Rim is the most popular part of the National Park and where the majority of the 5 million+ visitors go each year.
 From Las Vegas, it takes 4.5 hours to drive there (so a minimum of 9 hours round trip) making it a commitment for sure.